Graduation requirements for International students* living abroad.

 *These graduation requirements apply ONLY to non-US citizens living outside the United States.
 US ex-patriots, US military, US missionaries, and any other US citizens living internationally must still adhere to one of our other graduation paths.

 Foreign national students are not required to take US History.
 Students may study the history of the country of residence as one of the Social Studies credits instead of taking US History.
+US History is only required for US Citizens/Families.
+Also, if you are using a Social Studies curriculum that covers Geography or Civics each year then enter those courses into Applecore as Geography 09, Geography 10, Civics 09, Civics 10, etc.

 If your country integrates Algebra with Geometry and Trigonometry, you may title those courses Integrated Math I II III and IV.
 Other math courses may be taken as needed.